 As a member, you get instant access to our product reviews, our Best Buys and Don’t Buys, and our magazines delivered to your door if you want them.
-Plus our Consumer legal advice and our Money helpline are just a phone call away.
+Plus our consumer legal advice and Money Helpline are just a phone call away.

-Which? voting members
+Which? ordinary members

-- Stand for election to the Council – you can nominate yourself and ask for support from other Ordinary members.
+- Stand for election to the Council – you can nominate yourself and ask for support from other ordinary members.

 - Get our annual reports and accounts – we’ll keep you up to date with all that’s going on, so you’re always in the loop.

-How to become an Ordinary member
+How to become an ordinary member

-Our Council’s in charge of approving applications.
-Once they’ve approved yours, we’ll get in touch to tell you that you’re officially an Ordinary member.
-It usually takes about 2-3 weeks, and then you’ll be on board.
+Just fill in the ordinary membership application form below, and post it to us.
+The address is on the form.
+Our Council is in charge of approving applications, and once it’s approved yours, we’ll get in touch to tell you that you’re officially an ordinary member.
+It usually takes about two to three weeks, and then you’ll be on board.